zhumingcheng697/Live-Web/chat-room-pro/README.md

   });
 ```

 However, words returned by this API is completely random and what show up are often words I don’t know.
-Later on, I switch to another API [random-word-form.herokuapp.com](https://random-word-form.herokuapp.com/random) that allows you to choose adjectives or nouns and I start to use this one by default and only use the one mentioned earlier as a fail-safe.
+Later on, I switch to another API [random-word-form.herokuapp.com](https://random-word-form.herokuapp.com/random) that allows you to choose adjectives or nouns and I start to use this one by default and only use the other one mentioned earlier as a fail-safe.

 ```javascript
 Promise.all(